MetaMetricsInc/loadlamb/README.md

 # loadlamb

-A load testing util built to run on AWS Lambda with Kinesis and DynamoDB.
+A load testing util built to run on AWS Lambda with SQS and DynamoDB.

 ## Current Status